lnhtrn/lnhtrn/README.md

 🔭 With experience in NLP, Data Science, and Data Engineering with Python, I'm passionate about creating new changes and discovering new possibilities with Natural Language Processing models and Large Language Models.

-🌱 I’m currently seeking internship opportunities to work in Data Engineering and Data Science, or Software Engineering.
+🌱 I’m currently seeking internship opportunities to work in Data Science, Data Engineering, and Software Engineering.